rails/rails/guides/source/active_job_basics.md

 #### Development

-In development Rails provides an in-process queuing system, which keeps the jobs in RAM.
+In development Rails provides an asynchronous in-process queuing system, which keeps the jobs in RAM.
 If the process crashes or the machine is reset, then all outstanding jobs are lost with the default async backend.
 This can be fine for smaller apps or non-critical jobs in development.